fidenzacademy/knowledge-base/GET_STARTED.md

 ### Examples

 Holds examples for you to test out and see how everything connects.
 Study examples very closely as they will answer most of your common questions.

+## Submitting assignments

+Through the course of your training program you will be given few assignments.
+An assignment will content a problem and a git repository for you to submit your answer.

+When submitting an assignment make sure to use a separate branch other than the `master` and create a PR/MR (pull request / merge request) of your branch then set `master` as the base branch.